 How Brooks Koepka went from a 'golf dork' to a golf trendsetter

-The idea for Nike's latest shoe, its Nike Air Zoom Infinity Tour, which Brooks Koepka unveiled Thursday at the Abu Dhabi HSBC Championship, actually dates back more than two years when Nike's designers met with a then-27-year-old Koepka.
+The idea for Nike's Air Zoom Infinity Tour golf shoe, which Brooks Koepka unveiled in 2020 at the Abu Dhabi HSBC Championship, actually dates back more than two years prior when Nike's designers met with a then-27-year-old Koepka.
 Koepka was coming off his first major victory, the 2017 U.S. Open, and as Nike's golf product line manager Matt Plumb describes, boasted a look that he categorized like a "golf dork," defaulting to overly-traditional golf pieces with lackluster fits and tired pairings.

 It became part of Nike's initiative to transform the budding superstar's look to that of an elite athlete.